JayantTeotia16/JayantTeotia16.github.io/_pages/about.md

 ### News

+* 24th Dec, 2024 - Published a paper in Proceedings of ICDM Workshops
+* 10th Dec, 2024 - Paper accepted at AAAI'25
-* 12th Aug, 2024 - Started my PhD at NTU.
+* 12th Aug, 2024 - Started my PhD at NTU
-* 29th Jan, 2024 - Paper accepted at ICRA'24 (Link and code will be provided soon).
+* 29th Jan, 2024 - Paper accepted at ICRA'24
-* 11th Jan, 2024 - Gave a talk on Object Detection at Faculty Development Program (IISc).
+* 11th Jan, 2024 - Gave a talk on Object Detection at Faculty Development Program (IISc)